RaymondChoi54/webcamMouse/deliverables/iteration-02.plan.md

 Brainstorm for more ideas for our chrome extension.
 Although not necessarily to be completed this iteration, there is a general consensus among the group members that the Chrome extension could use more features while maintaining its minimalistic form.
 Any new ideas are to be added to the Trello.

+Make significant progress on the new tab landing page and the website.

 #### Artifacts

 List/describe the artifacts you will produce in order to present your project idea.